kartoza/docker-qgis-orchestration/README.md

 QGIS Mapserver Demo Orchestration
 =================================

-Orchestration scripts for running QGIS demo server.
+Orchestration scripts for running QGIS maps server.

 To use you need to have docker and docker-compose installed on any supported host.